 Recently, April's U2 cover of "With or Without You" was featured twice in the 2018 Winter Olympics in the short performance routine of Canadian pair figure skaters, Eric Radford and Meagan Duhamel, who earned a gold medal in the team event and bronze medal in the individual pair-skating event.
 These 2x World champions, 7x Canadian National champions discuss how they came to use April's recording on Megan's blog.

 Due to the generosity of anonymous donors, April was able to attend the 2018 Canadian National Championships in Canada as well as the Olympics in South Korea to watch Meagan and Eric skate to her U2 cover.
 Her rendition of this U2 classic also secured a spot at #6 on iTunes charts in Canada and #28 on iTunes charts in the U.S., in addition to charting in many other countries throughout the world.
-Since learning about the use of April's recording in the Olympics, over 60 news outlets world-wide have interviewed, spotlighted, or referenced April's U2 cover, including NBC, The Washington Post, The Canadian Broadcasting Corporation (CBC), Billboard, ABC News, Pop Sugar, The Wall Street Journal, and the Salt Lake Tribune.
+Since learning about the use of April's recording in the Olympics, over 60 news outlets world-wide have interviewed, spotlighted, or referenced April's U2 cover, including The Washington Post, NBC, The Canadian Broadcasting Corporation (CBC), Billboard, ABC News, The Chicago Tribune, Pop Sugar, SportsNet, Yahoo, Ultimate Classic Rock, MSN, and the Salt Lake Tribune.

 In March of 2018, April received the "Audience Choice" award for her video "Looks Like Change" at the 17th Annual LDS Film Festival Awards Ceremony held at the Scera Shell.
 In 2016 she was also a Posi Award Finalist in the "Social Action and Justice" category in the 11th Annual Posi Music Awards.
 April was invited to perform her nominated original song at the awards ceremony held in Tampa, Florida.
 Her music video, "Truth Speak," was also a 2016 Posi Award Finalist in the "Music Video" category and was featured at the festival.